-Last week on Facebook I shared a post about a couple who blog at Baby Bows and Bullets who enjoys date night by suiting up at the Goodwill store.
+Last week on Facebook, I shared a post about a couple who blogs at Baby Bows and Bullets and enjoys date night by suiting up at the Goodwill store.

 Hi CBB fans!

-I am Debt Dummy.
-I am new to the personal finance blogging community, and really, to personal finance in general!
+I’m Debt Dummy and new to the personal finance blogging community and personal finance in general!

-I grew up in Canada in an environment where high incomes were earned and then quickly spent, and where money was always source of stress.
+I grew up in Canada, where high incomes were earned and then quickly spent and where money was always the source of stress.

-Then I went off to school in Hawaii and racked up a substantial amount of student debt and realized that if I didn’t want to live with the stress my parents had, I was going to have to learn about personal finance, and fast!
+Then I went to school in Hawaii and racked up a substantial amount of student debt.

-I may have been a Debt Dummy then, but I wasn’t going to be forever!
+I may have been a Debt Dummy back then, but I wouldn’t be forever!

 The blog is one way I continue to learn about money.

-My degrees are in psychology, and as a result, I tend to write a lot about the mental, behavioral, and emotional side of learning to manage your money (though I do write about the logistics of my money management too!).
+My degrees are in psychology, so I tend to write a lot about the mental, behavioral, and emotional side of learning to manage your money.

-I like to think and write about the factors that affect our ability to maintain motivation toward financial goals, and to follow-through on that motivation with consistent action in the long-term.
+Writing about the factors that affect our ability to maintain motivation toward financial goals and to follow through on that motivation with consistent action in the long term.

-I hope that my processing of these struggles helps my readers (and myself!) to achieve our hopes and dreams, and steer our lives in the direction of our choosing.
+Processing these struggles helps my readers (and myself!) achieve our hopes and dreams and steer our lives in our chosen direction.

-Thank you for reading, and thank you so much to Mr. CBB for featuring me!
+Thank you for reading, and so much to Mr. CBB for featuring me!

 Fan Brag of the Week